Zjx01/Generalized-RNAseq-analysis-pipeline/design document/Software_requirement_specification.md

 Output: activated neuron mask(in which the activated neuron is noted in the image)

 # 3. Requirement
-Input data format for calcium neuron images: TIFF images recording the neuron activity within particular region
+Input data format for calcium neuron images: TIFF images recording the neuron activity within a particular region